osiam/osiam-puppet/README.md

   }
 ```

-Further useage information can be found in the [manifest's header](manifests/init.pp).
+Further usage information can be found in the [manifest's header](manifests/init.pp).